newtonjain/reInvent-Demo-AWS-Lamabda-Amazon-EFS/README.md

     - [French](https://github.com/JaidedAI/EasyOCR/releases/download/v1.3/latin_g2.zip)

-2. Unzip the models so they are extracted as .pth files and upload them to the newly created S3 bucket.
+2. Unzip the models, so they are extracted as .pth files and upload them to the newly created S3 bucket.

 3. Validate the models have been downloaded to EFS, by checking the EFS size to be ~110 MB.